coin-unknown/async-genetic/README.md

-# Blazing fast Genetic Algorythm
+# Blazing fast Genetic Algorithm

 Genetic is a [node.js](http://nodejs.org) implementation of genetic optimization algorithms.
 It's pretty asyncronous, so you can use it in your web applications without risking of blocking your application.